codegangsta/bwag/controllers/README.md

 clean this up is to write a little base controller implementation that affords me a few wins:

 1. Allows me to share the dependencies across `http.Handler`s that have similar goals or concepts.
 2. Avoids global variables and functions for easy testing/mocking.
 3. Gives me a more centralized and Go-like mechanism for handling errors.

 The great part about controllers is that it gives us all these things without importing an external package!
-Most of this functionality comes from clever use of the Go featureset, namely Go structs and Embedding.
+Most of this functionality comes from clever use of the Go feature set, namely Go structs and embedding.
 Let's take a look at the implementation.

 ``` go